 Yes, as a result of energy deregulation in Illinois, all consumers have the option to select an alternate retail electricity supplier.

 The Illinois Commerce Commission approves the alternate retail electric suppliers that are allowed to supply electricity in Illinois.
 Information on electric supply choice can be found on the Illinois Commerce Commission’s Plug In Illinois website.
-There are several important questions that any customer should ask when considering selecting an energy supplier including questions about the price, contract terms, enrollment process, billing process, and customer service.
-The Citizens Utility Board, a consumer advocacy group, also provide good resources related to consumer electricity choice.
-In addition to visiting the websites of individual suppliers, other websites and companies are being developed to help compare electricity rates of several suppliers on one website.
+There are several important questions that any customer should ask when considering selecting an energy supplier, including questions about the price, contract terms, enrollment process, billing process and customer service.
+The Citizens Utility Board (CUB), a consumer advocacy group, also provides resources related to consumer electricity choice.

 Questions or comments should be submitted to 3-1-1.